 Multilingual intranet: Publish translations within Confluence to a separate target space, or keep all translations directly within the authoring space.

-Key Differences for Multilingual Intranets in Scroll Documents
+Key Differences for Multilingual Intranets in Scroll Content Manager

-If you're converting from Scroll Translations to Scroll Documents for a multilingual intranet, here are the key changes to be aware of.
+If you're converting from Scroll Translations to Scroll Content Manager for a multilingual intranet, here are the key changes to be aware of.

 Publishing to another space

-When publishing languages to another target space with Scroll Documents, keep the following changes in mind:
+When publishing languages to another target space with Scroll Content Manager, keep the following changes in mind:

 Single-language publishing: Only one language can be published at a time to the same space.